akkartik/crenshaw/readme.txt

   $ sudo apt install fp-ide  # Free Pascal

-Try running them using:
+Try running them using commands like:

-  $ run tutor2.6  # will compile (using fpv) if necessary
+  $ run tutor2.6  # will compile (using fpc) if necessary

 === Original Readme